bywatersolutions/koha-plugin-pay-fees-by-file/README.md

 # Pay Fees by File

-The plugin accepts CSV files with columns of the following formats:
+This plugin accepts CSV files with columns of the following formats:
 * Cardnumber,Amount to Pay
 * Cardnumber,Fee Id
 and will make the payments accordingly.